tailcallhq/tailcall/BOUNTY.md

 ## Wrapping Up 🎁

 We’re stoked to have you!
 This program is your chance to shine and get rewarded while at it.
 Stick to these friendly guidelines, and let’s make something awesome together.
-Can’t wait to see what you bring to the table!
+We look forward to seeing what you bring to the table.